 During the next two years, we will capture our knowledge and document everything we do.
 We envision creating a systematic training system that makes succession easy.

-We are developing an exit strategy, with the exit envisioned to occur in about five years.
+We are developing an exit strategy, with the exit envisioned to occur in about five years, to learn more check this post about whether or not, Can I Be a Director of a Company After Liquidation?.
 We are evaluating several exit options:

 - Sell the business to a third party,

 - Convert the company into an employee-owned company or

 - Hire someone to run the company and retain ownership without involvement in day-to-day operations.

 - An innovative software company: HugeData Exquisite is an innovative software company.
 We revolutionize the process for creating large documents that affect millions of people.
 The process involves drafting, discussing, modifying and publishing.
 In addition, important documents are safely stored inside paper cores and mailing tubes for safe keeping.
 We work with Federal/National governments around the world.
 Revenues are x.
 While our headquarters are in … (city, state), our team of y people works in a virtual environment.

 Currently, our software is a custom solution which we design for each client.
 We are working on creating a turnkey product.
 With this product we can accept smaller clients because we can adapt the product to their needs quickly.
 The goal is to extend our market to smaller governments and state/ city level government organizations.